nxext/nx-extensions/packages/docs-docusaurus/docs/stencil/schematics/library.md

 Generate the build and e2e commands and be able to build and redistribute the library independently.

+## --publishable

+Default: false

+Type: `boolean`

+Set the importPath, generate the build and e2e commands and be able to build and redistribute the library independently.

+## --importPath

+Type: `string`

+ImportPath used for publishable libraries and set into the package.json

 ### --skipFormat

 Default: `false`